2KTay/CSV-to-Parquet/README.md

 README: Data Processing for The Data Mine - Elevance Health Project

-Overview
+# Overview

 This Python script is designed to process large-scale CSV datasets for The Data Mine project at Purdue University, in collaboration with Elevance Health.
 The script automates data cleaning and transformation, ensuring high-quality input for cybersecurity threat detection and anomaly recognition.

-Key features include:
+# Key features include:

-Removing completely empty rows
+1. Removing completely empty rows

-Handling missing numerical values using column averages (for continuous data)
+2. Handling missing numerical values using column averages (for continuous data)

-Handling missing categorical values using the most frequent entry (for discrete data)
+3. Handling missing categorical values using the most frequent entry (for discrete data)

-Converting cleaned data into an optimized Parquet format for efficient storage and analysis
+4. Converting cleaned data into an optimized Parquet format for efficient storage and analysis

-Prerequisites
+# Prerequisites

-Python 3.x
+1. Python 3.x

-Pandas library (pip install pandas)
+2. Pandas library (pip install pandas)

-Usage
+# Usage

-Place all CSV files in the designated project directory.
+1. Place all CSV files in the designated project directory.

-Modify the script to include the relevant file names in the file_list variable.
+2. Modify the script to include the relevant file names in the file_list variable.

-Execute the script to produce a structured, combined Parquet file for further cybersecurity data analysis.
+3. Execute the script to produce a structured, combined Parquet file for further cybersecurity data analysis.

-Example

-Script Features

-Automated data preprocessing for cybersecurity applications

-Intelligent missing value imputation

-Conversion to Parquet format for scalable data handling

-Relevance to The Data Mine - Elevance Health Project
+# Relevance to The Data Mine - Elevance Health Project

-This script plays a crucial role in:

-Data Retrieval: Aggregating and preprocessing raw cybersecurity log data.
+1. Data Retrieval: Aggregating and preprocessing raw cybersecurity log data.

-Model Training & Analysis: Ensuring clean, high-quality datasets for machine learning models detecting security threats.
+2. Model Training & Analysis: Ensuring clean, high-quality datasets for machine learning models detecting security threats.

-Live/Scheduled Anomaly Detection: Providing structured data to support real-time cybersecurity event monitoring and anomaly detection.
+3. Live/Scheduled Anomaly Detection: The conversion to Parquet format allows real-time threat detection systems to efficiently access and process structured datasets.